Gokuin/Gokuin/README.md

 ## About Me
 - 👋 Hi, I’m @Gokuin
 - 👀 I’m interested in ... coding
 - 🌱 I’m currently learning ...
-Intro to Operating Systems with C
+Intro to Data Science using Python and QA using various tools and languages
 - 💞️ I’m looking to collaborate on ... whatever
 - 📫 How to reach me ... email me at twg12@pitt.edu